 An iPhone SE vs iPhone XR comparison should help you pick the best iPhone for you if you’re on a budget.
 With the $399 iPhone SE and the $499 iPhone XR, Apple currently makes two of the best phones under $500.
 So which iPhone is right for you?

 The good news is that both of these phones will run Apple's new iOS 15 software this fall, but there's some major differences between these two handsets.
 The cheaper and newer iPhone SE exceeds the iPhone XR in some ways.
 The iPhone SE 2020 packs a faster processor, and it offers more max storage.
 But the iPhone XR strikes back with a much larger screen, Face ID and a beefier battery.

-Yes, the newer iPhone 12 mini and iPhone 12 are worth a look, but they start at $699 and $799, respectively.
-And while the upcoming iPhone 13 looks exciting, that's not expected until the fall.
+Yes, the newer iPhone 12 mini and iPhone 12 are worth a look and offer 5G, but they start at $699 and $799, respectively.
+And while the upcoming iPhone 13 looks exciting, that's not expected September.
 If you're looking to save some money now, here’s how the iPhone SE and iPhone XR stack up.

 iPhone SE vs iPhone XR: Specs

 |Colors||Black, white, red||Yellow, white, coral, black, blue, red|

 |Display||4.7 inches (1334 x 750)||6.1 inches (1792 x 828)|

 |CPU||A13 Bionic||A12 Bionic|